madalinagomei/goit-markup-hw-03/README.md

-# goit-markup-hw-02 template from goit-markup-hw-01
+# goit-markup-hw-03 template from goit-markup-hw-02, goit-markup-hw-02 was modified after delivering homework